 Sheep farming in Ireland

-Ireland has almost 4 million sheep, most of which are farmed extensively, and it is a common sight to see sheep rambling over fields, mountain sides and valleys.
+Ireland has over 5 million sheep, most of which are farmed extensively, and it is a common sight to see sheep rambling over fields, mountain sides and valleys.
 In fact, there are a number of sheep that have gone feral, having broken free from their pastures.

 Key welfare issues

-Castration: male lambs are castrated by using a clamp or rubber ring to restrict blood flow to the scrotum.
+Castration: male lambs are castrated to prevent breeding, aid fattening and reduce aggression.
+It is done by using a clamp or rubber ring to restrict blood flow to the scrotum.
 It is generally performed without any anaesthetic or pain relief and although it is illegal to perform this procedure after the ram is 8 days old, the practice is widespread.

 Ewe and lamb mortality: many ewes die during winter and spring because of exposure, poor body reserves to cope with winter and inadequate grazing, many lambs are born stillborn or aborted or die through disease, exposure and starvation, multiple births are common in many modern sheep breeds and often result in problems for the ewe during delivery and produce more vulnerable lambs.

-According to Teagasc, in 2018 there was a 9% lamb mortality rate, but many farmers had much higher rates.
+According to a Teagasc farm survey, in 2019 there was a 7% lamb mortality rate, but many farmers had much higher rates.
 Nearly half of all deaths occur within the first week of life.
 The most common causes for lamb mortality, still births and abortions found were infectious disease such as toxoplasmosis, difficult births, bacteraemia/septicaemia and pneumonia.

 Ewes that are underfed in pregnancy produce weaker lambs that are more prone to disease.
 Also stressful birthing conditions can increase mortality rates.